pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative100SelfService.md

 ### **STEP 14**: Create Builder Server Template

 - Before we create a New VM for the Build Server, we need to define a template that the build server(s) can use.
 Click on the **VM Templates** option in the Left Hand menu.
+If the **VM Templates** option _is not visible_, just reload this page.

     ![](images/100/SelfServ29.png)